javiribera/count-unique-ppl-in-video/README.md

 4. Cluster all the appearance feature embeddings.
 The number of clusters should indicate the number of unique people.

 # Code
-The notebook was tested in a Google Colab with a T4 instance.
+The notebook was developed and tested in a Google Colab with a T4 instance.
+The conda environment is attached but I recommend installing the packages as in the first cells of the notebook.